 HLED 4360 Dimensions of Wellness.
 (Formerly 360) This course presents the fundamentals of wellness using a seven-dimension model, including components, related elements, and measurement.
 Students develop wellness assessment and strategic action plan.
-3 semester credit hours.
-Typically offered: Spring Term, Odd Years.
+3 semester credit hour/s.

 HLED 4366 Health Education Field Experience.
 (Formerly 366) Capstone experience for Health Education and Promotion Majors.
 Working as an individual or a small team, students take an active part in a community health education process: assessing a need, planning, implementing, and evaluating a project, serving as a health education resource for the project.
 Students communicate regularly with the instructor.
 Students will conduct a seminar or webinar detailing the project at the end of the semester.
 Off-campus site; transportation is required.
 Prerequisites: GPA of 2.800/4.000; AND Senior standing by credits earned prior to start of experience.
-Grade of "C" or better in the following: NUTR 2200, 231 or 3241; HLED 3271; and HLED/NUTR 3280.
-Credit or corregistration in HLED 3363.
+Grade of "C" or better in the following: NUTR 2200, 2231 or 2241; HLED 3271; and HLED/NUTR 2280.
+Credit or co-registration in HLED 3363.
 Must be HLEDPR major.
-Fee: \$27.50 3 semester credit hours.
+3 semester credit hour/s.
 Engaged Learning.
-Typically offered: Summer Term.
 Department Consent Required.

 HLED 4381 Behavioral and Social Aspects of Public Health.
 (Formerly 381) Addresses behavioral and social factors and theories related to individual and population health.
 Prerequisite: Senior standing by credits, HLEDPR Major, 2.800/4.000 GPA, and consent of Nutrition Department Chairperson.
 Note: This course is a cross-listed public health course (MPH 6001).
 It does not count towards science core, general education courses, nutrition major elective, or health science major credit.
-3 semester credit hours.
-Typically offered: Fall and Summer Terms.
+3 semester credit hour/s.
 Department Consent Required.

 HLED 4394 Health Research Methods and Program Evaluation.
 This course provides an overview of scientific writing, research design and evaluation methods, assessment and evaluation instruments, data collection methods, measurement and statistical analysis.
-Prerequisite: "C" or better in WRIT 1102; HLED 3271; and Credit or co-registration in MATH 1150 or PSYC 2250.
-3 semester credit hours.
-Typically offered: Spring Term, Even Years.
+Pre-Requisite: "C" or better in WRIT 1102; HLED 3271; and Credit or co-registration in MATH 1150 or PSYC 2250.
+3 semester credit hour/s.

 HLED 4399 Health Research.
 A supervised health research project that is conducted on or off campus.
 Transportation may be required.
 Independent Study.
 Prerequisite: GPA of 3.20 or higher.
 Grade of C or better in WRIT 1102.
-Grade of C or better in BIOL 2229 or PSYC 2250 or MATH/MGT 1150.
-Credit or co-registration in HLED 4392.
+Grade of C or better in MATH 2229 or PSYC 2250 or MATH/MGT 1150.
+Credit or coregistration in HLED 4392.
 Instructor consent.
 Fee: \$170.
-1-3 semester credit hours.
-Typically offered: Periodically.
 Department Consent Required.
 Course Repeatable.
-Maximum number of units allowed 9.
+Maximum number of units allowed 9